 Last, we went out for dinner and dancing and lots of laughs.

-Day three started bright and early at 4:30am.
+Day three of our trip to Ghana started bright and early at 4:30am.
 We packed up and left for Cape Coast which was about a 3 hour drive.
 We arrived at Autism Compassion Africa, an ABA based school serving students with autism.

 Each student is paired 1:1 with an adult so we all paired up with a student/teacher for the day.
 We spent the morning collaborating about speech and language as this center does not have an SLP or SLT.